Small Engine Repair

 Switch to Synthetic Oil for Easier Starting

 Small engines typically have to reach at least 400 rpm before they’ll fire up.
 But traditional motor oil thickens when cold, making it much harder to reach that 400-rpm threshold.
 Synthetic oil allows the engine to spin faster when you yank the cord, so it starts with fewer pulls.
+Learn how to change your snowblower’s oil here.

 Get your snow blower ready for action by installing a new spark plug, changing the oil and checking the condition of the belts.
 Replace the belts if you see cracks, fraying or glazing or notice that chunks are missing.
+Replacing the spark plug?
+Consider an iridium spark plug.

 Next, sand any rusted areas and repaint.
 Once the paint cures, apply a high-quality polymeric car wax to all painted surfaces.
 The wax will shed the snow and water and protect the paint.
 And, wax the inside of the chute to help prevent clogs.